drashevsky/BatchPong/README.md

 - [ENTER] to unfreeze key input when needed

 The game works better on a beefier computer.
 I tested it on Windows 10.
-As it is written in pure batch, the game may flicker occassionally.
+As it is written in pure batch, the screen may flicker occassionally.

 # Notes
 - The game creates a "BatchPong" folder in AppData to store scores and some game-related stuff.